ptorru/edifier/README.md

 # Project Structure
 The project has the following areas:
-* Examples: this is a good point of entry as it will quicky show you a template for your application.
+* examples: this is a good point of entry as it will quicky show you a template for your application.
-* Src: this is the place where we have stored the code, separated in crates.
+* src: this is the place where we have stored the code, separated in crates.
     * edifier: This crate is the core of the project, provides generic edif utilities.
-    * platform: This crate hosts a non-comprehensive list of platform specific support functions, mainly for unit-testing/example.
+    * platforms: This crate hosts a non-comprehensive list of platform specific support functions, mainly for unit-testing/example.
+* others: random files to support development.

 # Still under construction
 Please do not integrate just yet as it is still early days...